KilianDeBock/Free3Dm/content/products/filaments/PLA/PLAFilamentGlowDescription.content.md

+﻿# 1.75mm PLA Filament (Glow-in-the-dark)
-﻿The popular and easy-to-use 3D printer filament, polylactic acid (PLA), in a glow-in-the-dark variation!
+The popular and easy-to-use 3D printer filament, polylactic acid (PLA), in a glow-in-the-dark variation!
 To activate, leave your print in the light for a while, then bring it into the dark to experience the glow.

 **Difficulty Level**: Beginner